 For more information about configuring Filename and TopicAlias markers for use in context-sensitive help, see the following topics:

 If you generate Eclipse Help output, you also can choose the topic description you want to display for each context-sensitive link.
 When you use a TopicAlias marker to create context-sensitive links, Eclipse creates a contexts.xml file that lists all of the context IDs for the Eclipse Help system you created using TopicAlias markers.
 In the contexts.xml file, Eclipse also provides a description of the context-sensitive link.
 By default, the description Eclipse provides for the context-sensitive link is the text of the first paragraph of the topic.
 However, if you want to specify a different description for the context-sensitive link, you can do this by using the TopicDescription marker.
-For more information about using the TopicDescription marker, see “Specifying Context-Sensitive Help Links in Word” on page 232.
+For more information about using the TopicDescription marker, see “Specifying Context-Sensitive Help Links in Word”.